 Campus Crew is an opportunity for incoming students to give back to the College while helping to prepare the campus for Orientation Week.
 During this week-long program, Campus Crew members will work in small groups alongside other first-year students and upperclassman captains to complete a variety of tasks across campus.
 When you’re not working, crew members will have the opportunity to explore Chicago, participate in a variety of fun activities, and learn more about all that UChicago has to offer.
 Those participating in Campus Crew will receive room, board, admissions to all activities offered by the program, and a $300 stipend at the end of the week.
 This program is open to all incoming students, both domestic and international, who want to begin making in impact in the UChicago community right away while building long-lasting friendships in the process.

-- Learn more about this program and apply on the Campus Crew website.
+- More information is available on the Campus Crew website.

-Chicago Bound is a 7-day student-led, staff-supported, pre-orientation program sponsored by the University Community Service Center (UCSC) and the Institute of Politics (IOP) for 40 incoming first-year students to promote community awareness and civic engagement.
-This program brings students into a deep, experience-based understanding of the headlines, challenges and opportunities Chicago provides.
-Students spend a week many of the 77 neighborhoods in Chicago, learning about urban issues, social justice theory and Chicago’s history of social change, and meeting with community residents and leaders.
+This program brings students into a deep, community-based understanding of the headlines, challenges and opportunities that characterize Chicago.
+Students spend a week learning about and exploring many of the 77 neighborhoods in Chicago, learning about urban issues, social justice theory and Chicago’s history of social change, meeting with community residents and leaders.
 Through Chicago Bound, students become more informed about Chicago and methods of effecting social change, including direct service, research and evaluation, advocacy and activism, community organizing, public policy, urban planning, cultural appreciation, political office, social entrepreneurship, and philanthropy.
 Following Chicago Bound participation, students can expect to begin their studies at UChicago with a significantly deeper understanding of Chicago, how it came to be what it is, how social injustices happen, and how they can work to change our world for the better.

-- Learn more about the program and apply on the Chicago Bound website.
+- Learn more about the program on the Chicago Bound website.

 UChicago is dedicated to helping all students maximize their potential and achieve their goals.
 To that end, the College has developed summer programs specifically for international students beginning study at UChicago.
 A central feature of both programs is an emphasis on easing the transition of students into the American collegiate classroom and introducing students to the resources, people, and programs designed to support your academic and social success at this university.